As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Much Is Fluorite Worth

-Fluorite gemstone prices range from a few cents per carat for lower-grade specimens to $30 – 40 per carat for high-quality or rare stones.
+Fluorite gemstone prices range from a few cents per carat for lower-grade specimens to $30 to $40 per carat for high-quality or rare gemstones.

-Fluorite mineral samples are worth a few dollars for 3 – 5 cm species and up to tens of thousands of dollars for cabinet species (20 x 15 cm) of the best quality.
+Fluorite mineral samples range in value from a few dollars for 3 – 5 cm species to tens of thousands of dollars for cabinet species (20 x 15 cm) of the highest quality.

 TIP: Fluorite is one of the most widespread minerals in crystal collections.
 Hoverer, even an abundance of real fluorite cannot protect mineral collectors from fake.
 Find out more in the article below: